cbcrg/nf-phdcourse19/README.md

 following command:

 ```
-nextflow run script1.nf
+./nextflow run script1.nf
 ```

 Try to specify a different input parameter, for example:

 ```
-nextflow run script1.nf --reads this/and/that
+./nextflow run script1.nf --reads this/and/that
 ```

 #### Exercise 1.1